DataDog/documentation/content/en/continuous_integration/tests/setup/junit_xml.md

 2. Provide the tests source file in your Junit XML report.
 This is currently done automatically with the following plugins: phpunit, and most of python and ruby plugins (pytest, unittest, ruby minitest, ...).
 These plugins will add the `file` attribute to the `<testcase>` or `<testsuite>` elements in the XML report.
-If the XML does not have the `file` attribute, you will need not be able to use the Github integration so you will need to [provide the source file manually](#manually-providing-the-testsourcefile-tag).
+If the XML does not have the `file` attribute, you will need to [provide the source file manually](#manually-providing-the-testsourcefile-tag).
    Example of valid report:

   {{< code-block lang="xml" >}}